liblime/jspec/README.md

     - an_instance_of
       - used in conjunction with the 'receive' matcher
+    - jspec.xhr.js
       - mockRequest, mock_request
-      - mock a request (requires jspec.xhr.js)
+        - mock a request
       - unmockRequest, unmock_request
-      - unmock requests (requests jspec.xhr.js)
+        - unmock requests
+      - lastRequest, last_request
+        - access previous request data

   * jQuery